 Goodwill and intangible assets with an indefinite life or not yet available for use are tested for impairment annually, and whenever events or circumstances that make it more likely than not that an impairment may have occurred, such as a significant adverse change in the business climate or a decision to sell or dispose all or a portion of a reporting unit.
 Finite life intangible assets are tested whenever there is an indication of impairment.
 Goodwill and indefinite life intangible assets are tested for impairment by comparing the carrying value of each CGU containing the assets to its recoverable amount.
 Goodwill is allocated to CGUs or groups of CGU's for impairment testing based on the level at which it is monitored by management, and not at a level higher than an operating segment.
 Goodwill is allocated to those CGUs or groups of CGUs expected to benefit from the business combination from which the goodwill arose, which requires the use of judgment.
 An impairment loss is recognized for the amount by which the CGU's carrying amount exceeds it recoverable amount.
 The recoverable amounts of the CGUs' assets have been determined based on either fair value less costs of disposal or value-in-use method.
 There is a material degree of uncertainty with respect to the estimates of the recoverable amounts of the CGU, given the necessity of making key economic assumptions about the future.
-Impairment losses recognized in respect to a CGU are first allocated to the carrying value of goodwill and any exceess is allocated to the assets of the CGU on a pro rata basis.
-In allocating a reversal of an impairment loss, the carrying amount of an asset shall not be increased above the lower of its recoverable amount and the carrying amount that would have been determined had no impairment loss been recognized for the asset in the prior period.
-Impairment loss sees on goodwill are not subsequently reversed.
+Impairment losses recognized in respect of a CGU are first allocated to the carrying value of goodwill and any excess is allocated to the carrying value of assets in the CGU.
+Any impairment is recorded in profit and loss in the period in which the impairment is identified.
+A reversal of an asset impairment loss is allocated to the assets of the CGU on a pro rata basis.
+In allocating a reversal of an impairment loss, the carrying amount of an asset shall not be increased above the lower of its recoverable amount and the carrying amount that would have been determined had no impairment loss been recognized for the asset in the prior